Vacation Fire Safety

 If Door Feels Hot

 If the door is hot, do not open it.
-Stay in the room.
-Fill the bathtub with water.
+Escape through a window if possible.
+If you cannot escape through a window and the door is hot, stay in the room.
 Place wet towels or sheets into the cracks around and under the door to keep the smoke out.
+Do everything you can to let the fire department know exactly where you are (call 911).

 It is a good idea to travel with some duct tape too.
 It can be used to seal the door and any common air vents that the smoke could enter through.
 Duct tape also can spell out words on a window to get help.
 Make sure to call the fire department and tell them how many occupants are in the room, as well as the room number.